makrai/notes/mimno17-strange-geo-sgram-ns.md

   * as an approximation to a matrix factorization (Levy and Goldberg, 2014)
   * empirical effects of ... arbitrary-seeming algorithmic choices (Levy+ 15)
     * Omer Levy, Yoav Goldberg, and Ido Dagan.
 TACL 2015.
-      Im proving ... similarity with lessons learned from word embeddings
+      Improving ... similarity with lessons learned from word embeddings
 * we find that the SGNS objective results in
   * vectors that are narrowly clustered in a single orthant
   * can be made non-negative without significant loss